Six things we learned from Elon Musk interview

 1. He denies hate speech on Twitter has spiked

-Mr Musk was asked about hate speech on Twitter, and he refused to accept there was more hateful content on the platform since he took over.
+Mr Musk refused to accept there was more hateful content on the platform since he took over.

 Speaking to the BBC earlier this year, some Twitter insiders have argued that the company is no longer able to protect users from trolling, state-coordinated disinformation and child sexual exploitation, following lay-offs and changes under owner Mr Musk.